who grows the grapes at Barra of Mendocino? who makes the wines?

 Martha Barra, Charlie’s wife, along with son Shawn and daughter Shelley, manage the business of the winery today, and their acumen proves everyday that organically grown wines can and should compete on quality and price alone, and win.
-They depend on winemaker Jason Welch who runs an equally tight ship at the winery, allowing for the art and science required to produce CCOF (California Certified Organic Farmers) certified wines that are consistently more layered and nuanced than one might expect at the price.
+All of their wines are CCOF (California Certified Organic Farmers) and consistently more layered and nuanced than one might expect at the price.

 Across the board, use of oak is careful and measured.
 Most barrels are one year old when first used at Barra, ensuring that the flavors of wood do not interfere with the work done in the vineyard.
 Production of each is small, ranging from 350 to 600 cases per variety.